Judaism and Mormonism: Washing and anointing

 In the Latter-Day Saint movement, washing and anointing is an ordinance that symbolizes ritual cleansing and anointing to be a king or queen in heaven.
 In the LDS Church, the ritual is performed in temples.
 The ordinance of washing and anointing symbolizes the ritual cleansing of priests that took place at Israel's Tabernacle, the temple of Solomon, and later temples in Jerusalem (see Exod.
 28:40–42, 29:4–9, 29:20–21, 29:29–30, 30:18–21).

 Marriage

 Polygamy in Judaism

 The Hebrew Bible recounts several cases of polygamy among the ancient Hebrews.
 One source of polygamy was the practice of levirate marriage, wherein a man was required to marry and support his brother's widow.

-Ashkenazi Jewry has not practiced polygamy since Rabbenu Gershom's ban in the 11th century "except in exceptional circumstances requiring obtaining in advance the permission of 100 rabbis."
-Some Sephardi and Mizrahi groups, in particular those from Yemen and Iran (where polygamy is the cultural norm), only discontinued polygamy much more recently, for non-religious reasons.
-When these groups immigrated to the State of Israel after its 1948 creation, existing polygamous families were "grandfathered" in.
+Ashkenazi Jewry has not practiced polygamy since Rabbenu Gershom's ban in the 11th century.
+Some Sephardi and Mizrahi groups, in particular those from Yemen and Iran (where polygamy is the cultural norm) discontinued polygamy relatively recently for secular reasons.
+When these groups immigrated to the State of Israel, existing polygamous families were "grandfathered" in.
 Polygamous marriage is banned in the State of Israel, however, and no new polygamous marriages are permitted among those groups.